 In Augusta, Maine, Augusta Police Department is working with Code Four to reduce reporting drag across patrol reporting, supervisor review, and case handoff.
 The focus is faster first drafts, cleaner review, and more officer time back for calls and follow-up.

 Augusta Police Department serves Maine's state capital, which means the department handles not only residential patrol and criminal investigation but also the public-safety demands that come with hosting state government offices, facilities, and events.
-The department's public materials show a structure built around patrol, criminal investigations, and community-policing programs.
+The department's public materials show a structure built around patrol, criminal investigation software, and community-policing programs.

 That creates a documentation environment where reports may need to support state-level coordination, detective follow-up, or community-accountability efforts alongside routine patrol work.